NataSP-40/Study-Planner-back-end/README.md

 ### Notes

-- `GET /api/notes` — Get all notes for the authenticated user
+`GET /api/notes` — Get all notes for the authenticated user `GET /api/notes/search?query=...` — Search notes by title for the authenticated user
-- `POST /api/notes` — Create a new note
-- `GET /api/notes/:id` — Get a specific note
-- `PUT /api/notes/:id` — Update a note
-- `DELETE /api/notes/:id` — Delete a note

 ### Study Sessions